Editor’s note: if you liked Augenblick, check out the Edgewater Lounge on Ashland & Bryn Mawr, brought to you by Augenblick’s former owners

 “The old Augenblick was opened by a man who was a visionary and one of the last many generation Chicagoans with spine that stood tall and had opinions.
 The Irish sets were started on Tuesdays by him and the original Drovers.
 It was undeniably one of the best kept secrets in Chicago for years.
 Just ask any of the (over 35) Irish musicians in Chicago.
 I just hope the institution that was created by John McLaughlin doesn’t become a memory of the last Augenblick.
 The one regret John had about selling Augenblick was having sold the name.”

-While my experience at the Augenblick was limited, I can say this with certainty: the Augenblick was not a gay bar.
-I say this because if you do a search for Augenblick on the web today, you will find it listed under every gay bar directory under the sun (of which there seem to be a great many).
+While my experience at the Augenblick was limited, I can say this with certainty: the Augenblick was not an LGBTQ+ friendly bar.
+I say this because if you do a search for Augenblick on the web today, you will find it listed under every LGBTQ+ friendly bar directory under the sun (of which there seem to be a great many).
 I suspect that once it appeared on one list, all the rest picked it up.
 This is similar to the grossly outdated Chicago beer garden list that I still see floating around.
 Shameless plug: check mine out for the most up-to-date Chicago beer garden directory around.